NaiqiangLu/MHWs_SCS_Phytoplankton_biomass_sizes/README.md

 Each branch contains the complete MATLAB scripts used to perform the corresponding analyses presented in the manuscript.

-Running the scripts with the required input datasets will reproduce the results and figures reported in the paper.
+Running the scripts with the required input datasets will reproduce the results and figures reported in the study.

 ---